pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 I wanted to add a therapeutic side to my knee rehab device, so I decided to use a coin vibration motor, since massage devices and equipment use coin vibration motors to deliver soothing vibrations to relax muscles, reduce tension, and increase blood flow.
-The code to add this was simple: I just set the ```motorPin``` to ```HIGH```.
+The code to add this was simple: I just set the ```motorPin``` to ```HIGH``` when this mode was activated.

 ### LED Light Strip

 #### LED Mode
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+Another modification I added was using an LED strip to alert the user of their squat form.
+Instead of

 #### Party Mode